CodyNinja1/TMIBruteforceGUI/README.md

 # TMIBruteforceGUI
-This script provides an easy way to use bruteforce scripts in TMInterface using a GUI!
+A GUI Wrapper for TMInterface Custom Bruteforce Scripts!
 No more changing variables in the source code!

 ![Bruteforce GUI Script Window](https://cdn.discordapp.com/attachments/1032357150099505252/1061996329485729833/script-preview.png)